 A Best Friend

-All of that is background to why I love this from the New York Times:
+With that context, it is easy to understand why I so love this story from Globe STAT:

 How beagles and goldens could help researchers find the next cancer therapy for humans

 Radiation oncologist Dr. Michael Kent desperately wants to beat cancer.
 He’s testing the latest high-tech treatments in clinical trials and using a multimillion-dollar linear accelerator so he can offer the best care to patients — whether they’re beagles, golden retrievers, or the black and white terrier mix named Moo he’s now treating for a recurrent tumor in her paw.

 Kent is a veterinarian.
 Frustrated by the lack of treatment options for dogs with certain tumors and cancers that have metastasized, he’s searching hard for new treatments to extend the lives of his patients.
 But because the biology of dogs and humans is so similar, what he finds here at the UC Davis School of Veterinary Medicine could well help treat human cancers as well.

 “For a long time, we’ve looked at humans to see how to treat dogs,” Kent said.
 “We’re starting to do a little bit of the reverse now.”

 This field of comparative medicine — using animals to better understand and treat human disease — is not new; creatures such as mice1, rats2, and actual guinea pigs have long been the mainstay of medical research and studies of experimental drugs.
 What’s different is that veterinarians are now conducting rigorous clinical trials of new treatments with the hope they might eventually benefit humans as well as the family pet.